scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

        Storage <#client-encryption-and-storage>`__).
 Then, it emits a
        ComputeTask event (see `Computation <#computation>`__).

-7. Upon receiving a computation task, each worker run a pseudo-randomness algorithm to discover the selected worker.
+7. Upon receiving a computation task, each worker runs a pseudo-randomness algorithm to discover the selected worker.
 The input of the *selectWorker* function are: the seed; the taskId and the list of workers.
 Including the taskId ensures that a different worker is randomly selected for each computation task.

 8. Now, all nodes in the network know the address of the worker selected for the task.
-Only the selected worker executed the computation task.
+Only the selected worker executes the computation task.

-9. The selected worker commits the results on-chain including the block number which originated the task.
+9. The selected worker commits the results on-chain including the block number that originated the task.

 10. The Enigma Contract retrieves the worker selection parameters corresponding to the block number submitted.